 Around five years ago, Delta 9 THC was the only THC molecule that was mentioned.
 That’s because the main component of cannabis is delta 9.
 The other THC analogs, such as Delta 8 THC, Delta 10 THC, and THCp, were unknown until recently.

 What about THCp, then?
-First off, the majority of THC analogs affect people in the same way, causing altered perception and euphoric feelings.
+First off, the majority of THC analogs affect people in the same way, causing a buzz that similar through most cannabinoids.
 However, potency, headspace, and qualitative effects account for the variations.
 The strongest cannabinoid discovered in nature is the substance THCp.
 Similar synthetic THC derivatives, like THC-O, have potencies to this one.
 Our research indicates that the potency of THCp is approximately 1.5 times higher than that of THC-O, 5 to 10 times higher than Delta 9 THC, 10 to 20 times higher than Delta 8 THC, and more than 40 times higher than THCv.

 So, yeah, it is quite powerful.